 Instead, we choose to boldly hit the road and let the journey shape us and toughen us and teach us to slay that dragon at the end of it.
 Perhaps we'll even tackle a few unexpected “dragons” along the way.

 The other big idea here is balance.
 We will outwork other teams, but need to remember to make time for rest as well.
 Most times we make ourselves easily accessible to the clients and partners who depend on us, but there are also times where we get away from our devices to be fully present with our friends and families.
 There's also a balance to strike between stepping back to make plans and goals, and stepping forward to get after it.
 In different ways at different times, balance has consistently been something I personally need to be very intentional about.
 Prioritizing balance is critical to growing well, rather than growing out of control.

 One of my favorite one-liners is: “You can use your time and talents to either build a longer table or a higher wall.”
 One brings communities together, the other divides them.
 Pen & Mug is committed to being a "table" in the communities we're plugged into.

-Another way I'd initially written the "Share" idea (before I worked myself into this single-word format) is this: “Be a connector.”
+Another way I'd initially written the "Share" idea (before I found myself with a single-word format to follow) is this: “Be a connector.”
 Bring people together, and build others up.
 Credit your collaborators and your inspirations.
 Cross-pollinate, share ideas, build community.
 Compete, then shake hands.
 Give time and talents and dollars to organizations and causes that matter.
 It helps everybody in the long run.

 Pen & Mug